 DO NOT SEND the completed form via email.

-Following receipt of the request form, an e-mail acknowledgement will be sent confirming the form has been received.
+Following receipt of the request form, an email acknowledgement will be sent confirming the form has been received.

 PRA Disclosure Statement

 According to the Paperwork Reduction Act of 1995, no persons are required to respond to a collection of information unless it displays a valid OMB control number.
 The valid OMB control number for this information collection is 0938-1171.
 The time required to complete this information collection is estimated to average 10 minutes per response, including the time to review instructions, search existing data resources, gather the data needed, and complete and review the information collection.
 If you have comments concerning the accuracy of the time estimate(s) or suggestions for improving this form, please write to: CMS, 7500 Security Boulevard, Attn: PRA Reports Clearance Officer, Mail Stop C4-26-05, Baltimore, Maryland 21244-1850.
 Expiration Date: xx/xx/xxxx